AlterMannomann/sosl/README.md

 **Important note:** SQL Developer in versions 23.x is not at all stable.
 It doesn't recognize database changes and delivers wrong result until restarted.
 SQL Plus is still reliable.

 # SOSL - Simple Oracle Script Loader
 This is a very simple solution for loading and executing scripts from anywhere that has an Oracle Client and sqlplus installed.
-It will come in the flavors CMD, PowerShell and Bash.
+It will come in the flavors CMD and Bash.
 Basic components are database packages and OS script files.
 Basically an OS script acts as a server and loops over a list of files, that is given by package functions and configuration tables.
 ## What it is not
 This project is **not** a click here and there, fire and forget application.